Nova Gradiška

 Nova Gradiška is a town located in the Brod-Posavina County of Croatia, population 14,229 (2011).
 It is located in the historic region of Slavonia, near the border to Bosnia and Herzegovina.

 The first word in the name means New, and there's also an Old Gradiška nearby, the village of Stara Gradiška and the Bosnian town of Gradiška.

 History

 Nova Gradiška is often referred to as The Youngest Town.

 The town of Nova Gradiška was founded in 1748 as an outpost in the Military Frontier and was first named Friedrichsdorf in German.
 Already in 1750 it was renamed Neu-Gradischka which later became Nova Gradiška in Croatian.
 The Hungarian name is Újgradiska.

 Before 1881, Nova Gradiška (named NEU-GRADISKA before 1850) was part of the Austrian monarchy (Kingdom of Croatia-Slavonia after the compromise of 1867), in the Slavonian Military Frontier, Gradiskaner Regiment N°VIII.

 The first building constructed was the church of Saint Tereza, which is an important monument of baroque architecture in Slavonia.
 The old core of the town comprises the church of Saint Terezija and the old court house and prison from the 18th century.

 Between 1881 and 1918, Nova Gradiška was a district capital in the Požega County of the Kingdom.

+On 5 July 2021, a brief tornado hit Nova Gradiška.

+Climate

+Since records began in 1981, the highest temperature recorded at the local weather station was 41.8 C, on 28 August 2012.
+The coldest temperature was -24.8 C, on 13 January 2003.